Petroleum Engineers

 Outlook

-Employment for petroleum engineers is expected to increase slower than the average for all occupations through 2028, according to the U.S. Department of Labor (DOL).
-The need for engineers to support mining activities, specifically, will support job growth.
-However, as always, oil prices will be a major determining factor when it comes to employment conditions in the industry.
-Some employment o...
+Employment for petroleum engineers is expected to grow by 2 percent slower than the average for all occupations) from 2023 through 2033, according to the U.S. Department of Labor (DOL).
+The need for engineers to support mining activities, specifically, will support some job growth.
+Some employment opportunities will increase due to a need to develop new extraction methods for getting more from ...